Established in 1954, the nonprofit American Solar Energy Society (ASES) is the nation's leading association of solar professionals & advocates.

-Don't wait to be the last person taking advantage of solar power in the United States .
+Don't wait to be the last person taking advantage of solar power .
 Even if you don't go completely off the grid, installing a few solar panels around the home can save you money and lessen your impact on the environment.

 The Solar Panels Network was founded in the United Kingdom and had the opportunity to join a leading company in the US who had the same focus on customer service and business ethics as our UK based website.